IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: : Experimental Study

-\subsection{Ablation studies}
+\subsection{Ablation Studies}

-We conducted ablation studies on the two components of \XYZ: the re-training of the later stages of DIFUSCO curriculum learning and the updated estimator of $\hat{x_0}(x_t,t,I)$.
-The ablation of both brings back to T2TCO.
-Removal of the late stage re-training was explored by using the original DIFUSCO checkpoints and keeping the Hamiltonian tour reconstruction operator and the 2-opt at inference time.
-The effect of the late stage re-training alone was explored by using the \XYZ checkpoints in DIFUSCO and T2TCO.
+We conducted ablation studies on the two components of \XYZ: the updated estimator of $\hat{x_0}(x_t,t,I)$ (key ingredient 1) and the re-training of the later stages of DIFUSCO curriculum learning (key ingredient 2).
+The ablation of both brings back to T2TCO but without the gradient search.
+Removal of the late stage re-training was explored by using the original DIFUSCO checkpoints while keeping the Hamiltonian tour reconstruction operator and the 2-opt at inference time.
+This is labeled as ``\XYZ without key ingredient 2'' in tables \ref{table:stddev} and \ref{ablation_table}.
+We also studied the effect of the removal of Hamiltonian tour reconstruction operator and the 2-opt during the diffusion process but keeping the \XYZ retrained checkpoint.
+This is labeled as ``\XYZ without key ingredient 1'' in tables \ref{table:stddev} and \ref{ablation_table}.
+Finally we looked at performance of DIFUSCO with the newly trained \XYZ checkpoint.

 Table \ref{ablation_table} shows the results of these ablation studies.
 These results are consistent with the two effects adding up independently as we could anticipate based on the methodology.